Uauy-Lab/tef_kGWAS_2024/README.md

 ## Calculating the total number of k-mer presences per accession
 Calculates the number of unique k-mers found within the sequencing reads of each accession. i.e. how many 1's does each accession have in the k-mer matrix?
-Output is an n x 2 matrix, where n is the number of accessions in your population.
+The output is an n x 2 matrix, where n is the number of accessions in your population.
 The two columns are accession name and number of k-mer presences.

 **Requirements:**
 - A UNIX shell such as BASH